Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Values/FCirc Rates.md

 appearance $R_{a,avg}$.
 Rates of disappearance measure the overall rate of appearance for a metabolic compound, whereas rate of appearances are corrected for the tracer infusion rate.

-Intact denotes that the rate was computed using the labeling fraction of the infused massisomer.
+Intact denotes that the rate was computed using the labeling fraction of the infused isotopologue.
 For example, if uniformly labeled glucose (U13-glucose) is infused, the intact rates are computed using the M+6 (C_labled = 6) labeling fraction of circulating glucose-u.
 Thus, the intact rate of appearance $R_{a,intact}$, and the intact rate of disappearance $R_{d,intact}$ are computed as: